CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 After all mappers have ran, and everything has been reduced to keys with single values, the results are ready to be written to some kind of storage.
 The Yothalot framework calls your `write()` method for this.
-The `write()` method has two arguments the first argument is key of type `Yothalot::Key` and the second argument is the value of type `Yothalot::Value` that belongs to the particular key.
+The `write()` method has two arguments the first argument is the key of type `Yothalot::Key` and the second argument is the value of type `Yothalot::Value` that belongs to the particular key.
 It is completely up to you to decide where you want to write your results to.
 An example of a `write()` method is: